tengstrand/lein-polylith/migrate/migrate.md

 - Improved testing experience:
   - The compilation step of each component and base has been removed which substantially speeds up things, especially if we have many components and bases.
-The component contracts (interfaces) are instead checked by the `check` command that can be called by a [git hook](https://git-scm.com/book/en/v2/Customizing-Git-Git-Hooks) to ensure consistency of the workspace (optional).
+The component contracts (interfaces) are instead checked by the `ìnfo` and `check` command that can be called by a [git hook](https://git-scm.com/book/en/v2/Customizing-Git-Git-Hooks) to ensure consistency of the workspace (optional).
   - The tests execute much faster by only starting the JVM once, and then run all the tests in isolation by separate class loaders.
   - Output from the text execution is displayed continously.